"

 Air Conditioners and Refrigerators

-is time in hours,
+• [latex]t_1[/latex] is the cooling time in hours,

-is the work input in joules, and
+• [latex]W[/latex] is the electrical work input (in joules),

 Problem-Solving Strategies for Thermodynamics